hyphacoop/remote/index.md

 | ------------------------------------ | ---- | ------------------------------------------------------------------------------------------------------------------------------ | -------- |
 | [Loomio](https://www.loomio.org/) 🍄 | Free |Easy to use once you're familiar with all the facilitation and discussion tools. |     Free software that can be self hosted.     |

 #### Chat

-Chat is where most of our daily discussion happens.
+Chat is where most of our day-to-day discussion happens.
 At times when it's heavily used it can be overwhelming to keep up with messages.
 It's important for us that chat tools have good notification settings so that we can configure for ourselves what messages grab our attention.
 Chat applications like Matrix and Slack also allow you to have different rooms or channels for keeping conversations separated by topic.

 | Tools we've tried                                | Cost | Ease of use                                                                                                                           | Remarks and concerns  |
 | --------------------------------- | ---- | ------------------------------------------------------------------------------------------------------------------------------------- | -------- |